ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 ##### Isolated Inference

-The compiler now infers isolatedness for service objects, class definitions, variables, and functions in scenarios where if all of them explicitly specified an `isolated` qualifier they would meet the requirements for isolated functions and isolated objects.
+The compiler now infers `isolated` for service objects, class definitions, variables, and functions in scenarios where if all of them explicitly specified an `isolated` qualifier they would meet the requirements for isolated functions and isolated objects.

 The following service and its methods are now inferred to be isolated.
 ```ballerina